Xilinx/finn/docs/finn/getting_started.rst

 Slash-based Alveo first-time setup
 ***********************************
-The Slash toolchain targets Versal-based Alveo cards such as the V80 using the V80++ linker.
+The Slash toolchain targets Versal-based Alveo cards such as the V80 using the ``slashkit`` linker.
 We use *host* to refer to the PC running the FINN Docker environment, which will build the accelerator and package it up, and *target* to refer to the PC where the V80 card is installed.
 These two can be the same PC, or connected over the network.